 This passage is duplicated in Isaiah 2:2-4, a contemporary prophet to Micah.
 While it seems one copied the other, it’s difficult to say who said it first and who copied.

-This is an ideal that we may long for, but which seems impossible to achieve.
-In a world of many cultures and religions, it is a far-off vision that all will submit to the same God.
+While not fully realized yet, this is an ideal that we may long for.
+Given the state of affairs in our world today it seems impossible to achieve.
+In a world of many cultures and religions, it is still a far-off vision that all will submit to the same God.

 An all-powerful, world-ruling government is indeed coming that will solve all global problems fairly and righteously for all peoples – a government ruled not by carnal men, but by the living, all-powerful Creator of the universe.